 The flexibility of the transport is both a blessing and a curse for Modbus enabled devices.

 When Modbus was first introduced, it was designed more with a point-to-point RS-232 connection in mind.
 However, as Modbus began to mature, more devices incorporated RS-485 and TCP/IP connections.

-Modbus via RS-232 sends data in the form of time-series bits; in other words, a standard for communication between data terminal and data circuit termination equipment.
-Transmission and receipt for data occurs on different circuits when using Modbus RS-232 lines.
+Modbus via RS-232 sends data in the form of time-series bits.
+In other words, a standard for communication between the data terminal and data circuit termination equipment.
+Transmission and receipt for data occur on different circuits when using Modbus RS-232 lines.
 This means that data is able to flow both ways at the same time.

 RS-485 is similar, but distinct, from RS-232.
 This two-wire, multipoint connection communicates data by indicating values by sending different voltages across the two wires.
 These differences between these voltages are related to one and zero values, which make up the Modbus RS-485 communications.